Helen Silvers

 Of quiet birds in circled flight.

-1 am the soft srars that shine at night.
+1 am the soft stars that shine at night.

-Do not srand by my grave and cry;
+Do not stand by my grave and cry;

 Mary Elizabeth Frye